Non-linear Dynamics and Primordial Black Hole Formation During Kination: Numerical Results

-As~\cite{de_Jong_2022,deJong:2023gsx} has shown that direct collapse black hole formation is possible with a supercritical sub-horizon initial overdensity during matter domination, we investigate such processes for kination.
-We discovered that for inhomogeneities with characteristic wavelengths of $\lambda\sim\order{10^{-1}}H_0^{-1}$ the critical overdensity is of $\order{10^2\sim10^3}$.
+As~\cite{de_Jong_2022,deJong:2023gsx} has shown that critical collapse to a primordial black hole is possible with a supercritical sub-horizon initial overdensity during matter domination, we investigate such processes for kination.
+We discovered that for inhomogeneities with characteristic wavelengths of $\lambda\sim\mathcal{O}(10^{-1})H_0^{-1}$ the critical overdensity is of $\mathcal O(10^2\sim10^3)$.
 In such conditions, the universe's evolution is dominated by a highly localised gradient energy density of a massless scalar field.
 Therefore, gravitational collapse via accretion is highly suppressed.
 We thus conclude that, even if sub-horizon perturbations manage to grow during a kination era to become $\mathcal O(1)$, it is still very unlikely for such perturbations to undergo gravitational collapse.

-As we probe sub-horizon inhomogeneities with wavelengths closer to the horizon size, the critical value $b_{\text{crit}}$ for black hole formation is reduced.
-For $\lambda_0 = 0.5H_0^{-1}$, we find $b_{\text{crit}} \approx 20$, which still implies that gradients must initially be very dominant.
+As we probe sub-horizon inhomogeneities with wavelengths closer to the horizon size, the critical value $\delta_{0,\text{crit}}$ for black hole formation is reduced.
+For $\lambda_0 = 0.5H_0^{-1}$, we find $\delta_{0,\text{crit}} \approx 20$, which still implies that gradients must initially be very dominant.
 Once black holes form in our simulation, the universe becomes matter-dominated, with black holes forming on a lattice due to the symmetries enforced by the periodic boundary conditions.